-The valuation of the property on current-use basis (highest and best use), as of year-end 2014 is CHF 115.8m (USD 116.6m) and of year end 2013 was CHF 115.7m (USD 129.9m).
+The valuation of the property on current-use basis, as of year-end 2015 is CHF 123.3m (USD 123.3m).
 Management continues to evaluate the potential development of the additional commercial development rights of 7,800 square meters attached to the property.